MBDB

 MBDB, also known as N-methyl-1,3-benzodioxolylbutanamine or as 3,4-methylenedioxy-N-methyl-α-ethylphenylethylamine, is an entactogen of the phenethylamine, amphetamine, and phenylisobutylamine families related to MDMA.
-It is known by the street names "Eden" and "Methyl-J".
+It is known by the nicknames "Eden" and "Methyl-J".

 Use and effects

 MBDB was first synthesized by pharmacologist and medicinal chemist David E. Nichols and later tested by Alexander Shulgin and described in his book, PiHKAL: A Chemical Love Story.
 MBDB's dose, according to PiHKAL, is 180 to 210 mg; the proper dosage relative to body mass seems unknown.
-Its duration is 4 to 6 hours, with noticeable after-effects lasting for 1 to 3 hours.
+Its duration is 4 to 8 hours, with noticeable after-effects lasting for 1 to 3 hours.

 MBDB was initially developed as a non-psychedelic entactogen.
 It has lower effects on the dopamine system in comparison to other entactogens such as MDMA.
 MBDB causes many mild, MDMA-like effects, in particular the lowering of social barriers and inhibitions, pronounced sense of empathy and compassion, and mild euphoria, all of which are present.
 MBDB tends to produce less euphoria, psychedelia, and stimulation in comparison to MDMA.

 Clinical studies have found that MBDB produces similar entactogenic effects to MDMA, but lacks psychedelic and stimulant effects.
 It enhances mood similarly to MDMA, but lacks the pronounced euphoria of MDMA.
 MBDB produces prosocial effects similarly to MDMA, although it is said to be moderately less effective.